Lapin0t/phd-manuscript/main/02_games.typ

 Staton~#mcite(<LevyS14>), that is, by a state-and-transition-function presentation of automata.
 This representation is theoretically satisfying, however most of the time it is painful to work with formally.
-As an example, lets assume I want to define a binary combinator, taking two systems as arguments and returning a third one.
+As an example, let's assume I want to define a binary combinator, taking two systems as arguments and returning a third one.
 Each of these is a dependent record with four fields, so that I have to work with eight input components to define two families of states, and then, depending on these new states, I have to write two suitable transition functions.
 This is a lot to manage!
-The heavyness of explicitely constructing automata is one of the reasons why widely used programming languages have introduced syntactic facilities like the "yield" and "await" keywords for writing state machines. #peio[ref?]
+The heaviness of explicitly constructing automata is one of the reasons why widely used programming languages have introduced syntactic facilities like the "yield" and "await" keywords for writing state machines. #peio[ref?]

+#tom[Ça je connais pas du tout.]

-The way out of this misery is to forget about states altogether.
-Notice that
-@def-tsys is exactly the definition of a coalgebra for some endofunctor on
-$(I^+ -> base.Set) times (I^- -> base.Set)$.
-Then, as by definition any
-coalgebra maps uniquely into the final coalgebra, it is sufficient to work with this final coalgebra, whose carrier---or states---intuitively consists of infinite trees, describing the traces of any possible transition system over
+In order to rectify this, we forget about states altogether.
+Notice that @def-tsys is exactly the definition of a coalgebra for some endofunctor on $(I^+ -> base.Set) times (I^- -> base.Set)$.
+Then, as by definition any coalgebra maps uniquely into the final coalgebra, it is sufficient to work with this final coalgebra, whose states intuitively consist of infinite trees, describing the traces of any possible transition system over $G$.
-$G$.

 However, before constructing this final coalgebra, I will simplify the setting slightly.
 Notice that we can easily make passive states disappear, by